 Custodial credit risk for deposits is the risk that in the event of the failure of a financial institution, the deposits may not be returned.
-As of June 30, 2007, the demand deposit accounts with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$3,313,667.
-As of June 30, 2006, the demand deposit account with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$55,953,425.
-Each year, \$200,000 was insured against loss by the Federal Deposit Insurance Corporation (FDIC).
-The remaining balances of \$3,113,667 as of June 30, 2007, and \$55,753,425 as of June 30, 2006, were not insured or collateralized.
+As of June 30, 2009, the demand deposit accounts with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$27,247,064.
+As of June 30, 2008, the demand deposit accounts with the trustee and the extendible municipal commercial paper issuing and paying agent totaled \$24,853,289.
+As of June 30, 2009, \$500,000 was insured against loss by the Federal Deposit Insurance Corporation (FDIC).
+The remaining balance of \$26,747,064 as of June 30, 2009, was not insured or collateralized.
+As of June 30, 2008, \$200,000 was insured against loss by the FDIC.
+The remaining balance of \$24,653,289 as of June 30, 2008, was not insured or collateralized.
 The program does not have a specific deposit policy related to custodial credit risk.

-Custodial credit risk for investments is the risk that in the event of failure of a counterparty to a transaction, the program will not be able to recover the value for the investments that are in the possession of another party.
-As of June 30, 2007, the program held investments purchased for \$23,472,181, consisting of U.S. Treasury Notes with a combined total face value of \$23,635,000.
-As of June 30, 2006, the program held investments purchased for \$10,126,184, consisting of U.S. Treasury Bills and Notes with a combined total face value of \$10,182,000.
+Custodial credit risk for investments is the risk that in the event of failure of counterparty to a transaction, the program will not be able to recover the value of the investments that are in the possession of another party.
+As of June 30, 2009, the program did not hold any investments.
+As of June 30, 2008, the program held investments purchased for \$2,160,759, consisting of U.S. Treasury notes with a combined total face value of \$2,115,000.
 These investments were registered and held by the program's agent in the program's name.
 Therefore, the program's investments were not exposed to custodial credit risk.